pnsaevik/fscacher/README.md

   The temporary file is then renamed by `simplemake` according to its internal naming scheme (see options).

-- `varname` is required if the result of the function evaluation is used by subsequent build steps.
-It can be any valid python variable name.
+`varname` is required if the result of the function evaluation is used by subsequent build steps.
+It can be any valid python variable name, and represents the file where the serialized function result is stored.

-- `arglist` is a comma-separated list of arguments passed to the python function, possibly including varnames from previous build steps.
+`arglist` is a comma-separated list of arguments passed to the python function, possibly including varnames from previous build steps.
 A varname from a previous build step is normally passed to the function as a file name.
   Any varname preceeded by an exclamation mark `!` is deserialized by `simplemake` before being passed to the function (see options).
-A varname which is preceeded by an asterisk `*` indicates a text file containing one argument list per line.
-In this case, `simplemake` runs the function for each given argument list, creating one serialized file per execution.
-Finally, a summary text file containing the names of serialized files is generated (one per line) and stored in `varname`.
+Any varname enclosed by square brackets `[]` is assumed to be a *jobarray* file.
+In this case, `simplemake` executes the command repeatedly with arguments given by the jobarray file (see options).

 `modifier_list` is an optional comma-separated list of keywords which indicates how the function call should be interpreted.
 A list of possible modifiers is given below:

-- `SUFFIX=<suffix>`: Appends `<suffix>` to the generated key.
+  * `SUFFIX=.suffix`: Appends `.suffix` to the generated key.

-- `EAGER`: Specify eager evaluation, i.e., the function is evaluated regardless of any previously cached results.
+  * `EAGER`: Specify eager evaluation, i.e., the function is evaluated regardless of any previously cached results.
 When this parameter is specified, the key is generated based on the contents of the file and not the function arguments.

 ## Usage: memoize